VictorFilimonov/aerothemeplazma/README.md

     settings.
 KDE comes with two animations for this effect, however neither one really accomplishes the Aero effect, so this is something that is left to be desired.
 Aero shake to my knowledge is also not a thing, but in all honesty I've always found it to be a niche feature, so it's not a real priority to recreate.
-3.  <b>Hover animations</b><br>
-    Hover animations for things such as system tray icons, task manager indicators, and most notably the start menu orb.
-    Latte dock has Windows 7 task manager indicators, which look pretty good, however Latte dock is pretty bloated, and also breaks the aforementioned Show Desktop (Win7) widget for some unknown reason, thus I don't use it.
-The start menu orb glowing animations are also unobtainable, which is quite unfortunate.
-    This complaint also applies to Qtcurve/QGtkStyle, as it doesn't feature any animations of any kind, sadly.
-All the hovers and presses are instant, without the smooth animations of Aero.

 ## TODO List <a name="todo-list"></a>